gioelecrispo/gioelecrispo.github.io/content/blog/a-computer-vision-based-bed-fall-detection-algorithm.md

 ```

 ### Identification of the Region of Interest (RoI)
-This way, I was able to draw the Region of Intestest (RoI) to be monitored aside to the bed,
+In this way, I was able to draw the Region of Intestest (RoI) to be monitored aside to the bed,
 as shown in Fig. 3.

 <br>